OctopusDeploy/go-octopusdeploy/README.md

 }
 ```

-Once the client has been initialized (as above), APIs can be made:
+Once the client has been initialized, APIs can be targeted through the model
+and services available:

 ```go
 usernamePasswordAccount := octopusdeploy.NewUsernamePasswordAccount(name)